Selling your property privately can be a very challenging but hugely rewarding experience.

 - Is your type of property in demand?

-- Are local properties achieving close to or all of the asking price?
+- Are local properties achieving close to or all of their asking price?

-If the market is not in your favour at the time you’re looking to sell it may be wise to consider the benefits of instructing a local estate agent, who can use their skills and experience to market your property to the widest audience possible.
+If the market is not in your favour at the time you’re looking to sell, it may be wise to consider the benefits of instructing an estate agent.
+A local agent can use their skills and experience to market your property to the widest audience possible.

 1. Arrange an EPC